opensolutions/NOCtools/README.md

 It since grew into a way to graphically present information on network topology that is normally difficult and cumbersome to do by logging into individual devices.
-Such information includes a discovered L2 topology by CDP, using this to present rapid-PVST port roles and so forth.
+Such information includes a discovered L2 topology by CDP, using this to present rapid-PVST or MST port roles and so forth.

 Behind the Tools
 -----------------